 - A closure—unlike a plain function—allows the function to access those captured variables through the closure’s copies of their values or references, even when the function is invoked outside their scope.

 Output: omkarpathak@omkarpathak-Inspiron-3542: ~/Documents/Python-Programs/$ python Closures.py Hey!

-- As observed from above code, closures help to invoke function outside their scope.
+- As observed from the above code, closures help to invoke functions outside their scope.

 OUTPUT: omkarpathak@omkarpathak-Inspiron-3542: ~/Documents/Python-Programs/$ python MoreOnClosures.py 6 9 5 10